kayahr/aseprite/README.md

 const isRGBA = spaceship.meta.format === aseprite.Format.RGBA8888;
 ```

+Note that you have to import `@kayahr/aseprite` somewhere in your application at least once or otherwise TypeScript doesn't load the typings for `*.aseprite.json` files.
+If you don't actually need to import an actual type then simply do `import "@kayahr/aseprite"` somewhere in your code or add `node_modules/@kayahr/aseprite/lib/main/aseprite.json.d.ts` to the include list in your `tsconfig.json`.

 JSON schema
 -----------

 In case you want to validate Aseprite JSON files or benefit from completion while editing these files there is also a [JSON schema file](https://kayahr.github.io/aseprite/aseprite.schema.json) which is automatically generated from the TypeScript types.

+You can also access the schema file via your module loader by importing `@kayahr/aseprite/aseprite.schema.json`.

 API documentation
 -----------------